This blog may contain affiliate links. Read our disclosure policy for more info.

 Related Read: While traveling around, be sure to check off all of these other fun things to see and do in Alberta!

 I bet you wouldn’t think to head to a lake for vacation and end up throwing axes like a lumberjack!
 But I guarantee you will have so much fun.
 The Wood Shed Axe Throwing is located just a little bit outside of the downtown core and is a fun place to go with a group of friends – they’ve actually rated the #1 group activity in Sylvan Lake!

 There are eight lanes of axe throwing with interactive targets and digital lanes that keep track of your scores!
 They also have coaches to teach you the technique and give you tips and tricks.

-Wood Shed allows you to bring in your own food, so you can grab something from a local place and enjoy!
+Wood Shed allows you to bring in your own food, so you can grab something from a local place and enjoy it!
 They serve alcoholic beverages, soda, and light snacks on site.
-Prices vary on time of day and number of people, but if you have a small group of 2-4 throwers, it’s just $20 CAD/person for one hour of fun or $30 CAD/person for 2 hours.
+Prices vary on the time of day and the number of people, but if you have a small group of 2-8 throwers, it’s just $20 CAD/person for one hour of fun or $30 CAD/person for 2 hours.